MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference: Appendix

 \subsection{Variant Creation}

-\paragraph{MLMs} For the MLMs, we used the models enumerated in \autoref{tab:_MLM_overview}, from which BART was excluded given its suggestions were of lower quality, as shown in \autoref{fig:combined-threshold-9}.
-In addition to the models described in the table, we also tried including DeBERTa, which was too noisy to use for suggestion generation.

-\paragraph{Class Filtering} Suggestions of different classes than the original word $w_i$ were excluded by tagging each suggestion $v_i$ in the context of its corresponding sentence using the spaCy model \texttt{en\_core\_web\_sm}.
-We calculated the average of excluded suggestions after tagging per model, which is shown in the table in \ref{avrgredc}.
+\paragraph{MLMs} The used MLMs for replacement generation are shown \autoref{tab:_MLM_overview}.
+Besides the aforementioned models, DeBERTa was considered as an option, but its replacements were too noisy for inclusion.
+From the models shown in the aforementioned table, BART was excluded, given its bigger contribution to bad variants in SNLI, as explained in \autoref{annotation_gudidelines}.
+For MNLI replacements, BART was not considered by default to not create plausibility differences across variants of different datasets.

-\paragraph{Probability Filtering} We obtained the probability of each $v_\text{ij}$ of $w_i$ in $P$ or $H$ from the MLM that suggested it, and we excluded those of lower probability.
-MERGE validates variants by assuming that replacements as likely as the $w_{i}$ are less likely to be semantically implausible.
-Original words $w_i$ that were not part of the model's vocabulary were also automatically excluded.
-Also note that both probability and class filtering are important, as highly probable suggestions might not have the correct class and vice versa. \autoref{avrgredc} shows the percentages of excluded suggestions for having lower probability than the replaced word under Column \textbf{Prob.
-Fil}.
+\paragraph{Class \& Probability Filtering} We tagged replacements $r$ in the context of their corresponding problems using the spaCy model \texttt{en\_core\_web\_sm}, and excluded those whose classes differed from the original word $o$.
+We also stored the probability of each $r$ of $o$ in $p$ or $h$ from the MLM that suggested it, and we excluded those of lower probability than the original replaced word.
+MERE validates variants by assuming that replacements as likely as $o$ are less likely to be semantically implausible.
+Original words $o_i$ that were not part of the model's vocabulary were also automatically excluded.
+Note that both probability and class filtering are important, as highly probable replacements might not have the correct class and vice versa. \autoref{avrgredc} shows the percentages of replacements with higher probability than $o$ under rows \textbf{Prob}, and with the correct class in \textbf{POS}.